Eruption of La Soufrière volcano in St. Vincent forces thousands from their homes | CBC News

 'The place in general is in a frenzy,' shelter volunteer says

-La Soufrière volcano on the Caribbean island of St. Vincent "explosively" erupted on Friday morning, spreading ash across surrounding villages, the University of the West Indies Seismic Research Centre said.
+La Soufrière volcano on the Caribbean island of St. Vincent erupted on Friday after decades of inactivity, sending dark plumes of ash and smoke billowing into the sky and forcing thousands from surrounding villages to evacuate.

-The volcano, dormant since 1979, started showing signs of new activity in December that picked up this week.
-Ralph Gonsalves, Prime Minister of St. Vincent and the Grenadines, ordered an evacuation of the surrounding area late on Thursday.
+Dormant since 1979, the volcano started showing signs of activity in December, spewing steam and smoke and rumbling away.
+That picked up this week, prompting Prime Minister of St. Vincent and the Grenadines Ralph Gonsalves to order an evacuation of the surrounding area late on Thursday.

-The eruption sent dark ash plumes billowing into the sky, and ash fall was recorded as far away as the Argyle International Airport located about 20 kilometres south of the volcano, according to St. Vincent's National Emergency Management Organisation (NEMO).
+Early on Friday it finally erupted.
+Ash and smoke plunged the neighbouring area into near total darkness, blotting out the bright morning sun, said a Reuters witness, who reported hearing the explosion from Rose Hall, a nearby village.

+Smaller explosions continued throughout the day, Erouscilla Joseph, director at the University of the West Indies Seismic Research Centre, told Reuters, adding that this kind of activity could go on for weeks if not months.

 "The ash plume may cause flight delays due to diversions," the centre said on Twitter.
 "On the ground, ash can cause discomfort in persons suffering with respiratory illnesses and will impact water resources."